 Decker is a tiny town located in the state of Indiana.
 With a population of 198 people and just one neighborhood, Decker is the 467th largest community in Indiana.
 Decker has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Decker, you'll notice that it is more blue-collar than most other communities in America.
-61.62% of Decker’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Decker is generally considered to be a blue-collar town.
+61.62% of the Decker workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Decker is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Decker who work in healthcare (9.09%), office and administrative support (7.07%), and sales jobs (7.07%).

 Decker’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.